Academic Course Search

 ID: MAT-120

-This course includes the following topics: introductory probability and statistics, including organization of data, sample space concepts, random variables, counting problems, binomial and normal distributions, central limit theorem, confidence intervals,and test hypothesis for large and small samples; types I and II errors; linear regression; and correlation.
+This course is an introduction to probability and statistics.
+Topics include organization of data, calculating probabilities, counting principles, binomial and normal distributions, central limit theorem, confidence, intervals, hypothesis tests, linear regression, and correlation.
 (Graphic calculator required)

 Statistics for Engineers